nertzy/ts-factory/README.md

 ## FAQs

-Isn't this just currying one argument to Object.assign / lodash.assign?
+Isn't this just currying one argument to Object.assign?

 > Yes.